TomPatterson9/gildedrp/public/rules.md

 - Should the patient be knocked unconscious after the Outlaw Doctor has revived them once already, the scene has concluded.
 No repeat revives are allowed, even in the event of NVL after treatment.
 Leave the body, or dump

-## Pregnancy RP and Aging:
+## Pregnancy RP and Aging

 - Every aspect of pregnancy and family RP needs to be clearly agreed upon by both parents involved and consented to before any RP involving Pregnancy happens.
 This means the length of time they wish to RP it out, the number of children, etc.

 ​
-## Players interested in Roleplaying a Pregnancy must abide by the following guidelines:
+## Players interested in Roleplaying a Pregnancy must abide by the following guidelines

 - Pregnancy has a minimum duration of 3 Weeks.
 Do not roleplay pregnancy loss.